jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-7a.md

 At all times, the colony was entitled to great favour and assistance.
 In return for much gratitude and respect, the mother city considered the colony as an emancipated child over whom she pretended no direct authority or jurisdiction.

-The colony=
+The colony:

-settled its own form of government enacted its own laws elected its own magistrates made peace or war with its neighbours as an independent state did not wait for the approbation or consent of the mother city.
+- settled its own form of government
+- enacted its own laws
+- elected its own magistrates
+- made peace or war with its neighbours as an independent state
+- did not wait for the approbation or consent of the mother city.

 The interest in establishing such colonies was most plain and distinct.

-3 Like most ancient republics, Rome was originally founded on an agrarian law.
+{{< s v="3" >}} Like most ancient republics, Rome was originally founded on an agrarian law.

 The law divided the public territory in a certain proportion among the citizens.

-This original division was deranged by=
+This original division was deranged by:

-marriage
+- marriage
-succession
+- succession
-alienation
+- alienation

 These frequently threw the lands into the possession of a single person.